HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Structure.png)

 In Presentation Designer, the ```<p></p>``` tag wrapper for the element tag is added with the type attribute to determine the element type.
-Element tags (for example, ```[Element context="current" type="content" key="Element name"]```) use the element name as `key` and authors can set any element name in a content template which could produce inconsistencies if Presentation Designer would rely on it to determine the element type.
+Element tags (for example, ```[Element context="current" type="content" key="Element name"]```) use the element name as `key` and authors can set any element name in a content template.
+This could produce inconsistencies if Presentation Designer would rely on the element tag to determine the element type.
 See the following sample after saving a presentation template in Presentation Designer with a text content element:

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Markup.png)